-Interested to discover further details about the Parallel Processing Unit (PPU) & Flow?
+Interested to discover further details about the Flow & Flow Parallel Processing Unit (PPU)?

 /FAQ

-Our FAQ provides plenty of information about the Parallel Processing Unit and Flow
+Our FAQ provides plenty of information about the Flow and Flow Parallel Processing Unit

-If you are curious about the Parallel Processing Unit (PPU) or Flow in general, check out our extensive FAQ.
-It includes more information, for example, about the benefits of the Parallel Processing Unit (PPU) and its key design principles + characteristics.
+If you are curious about Flow Parallel Processing Unit (PPU) or Flow in general, check out our extensive FAQ.
+It includes more information, for example, about the benefits of Flow PPU and its key design principles + characteristics.
 There is also more background on the company and its business.

 Please ping us at info@flow-computing.com in case there is a certain piece of information that you would like to know, but it is not covered in our FAQ.